opconWizard/opcon-docs/docs/reference/best-practices.md

 a.
 For IBM i, refer to [IBM i Procedures to shut down a     Machine](#IBM_i_Procedures_to_shut_down_a_Machine).
 b.
 For MCP, the machine count in the Enterprise Manager ought to be
     correct.
-To confirm this from the LSAM\'s perspective, refer to the [Interactive LSAM     Window](https://help.smatechnologies.com/opcon/agents/mcp/latest/Files/Agents/MCP/Interactive-LSAM-Window.md)
+To confirm this from the LSAM's perspective, refer to the [Interactive LSAM     Window](https://help.smatechnologies.com/opcon/agents/mcp/latest/Files/Agents/MCP/Interactive-LSAM-Window.md)
      in the **MCP LSAM** online help.
 c.
 For MSLSAM, refer to [Check for Running     Jobs](https://help.smatechnologies.com/opcon/agents/windows/latest/Files/Agents/Microsoft/Upgrading-from-a-Release-Prior-to-15.0.md#Check_for_Running_Jobs)